Aneurysmal bone cyst

 Patients may present with pain, which may be of insidious onset or abrupt due to pathological fracture, with a palpable lump or with restricted movement.

-ABCs consist of blood-filled spaces of variable size that are separated by connective tissue containing trabeculae of bone or osteoid tissue and osteoclast giant cells.
+Aneurysmal bone cysts consist of blood-filled spaces of variable size that are separated by connective tissue containing trabeculae of bone or osteoid tissue and osteoclast giant cells.
 They are not lined by endothelium.
-A fine needle aspiration cytology is usually non-diagnostic often dominated by fresh blood 7.
+A fine needle aspiration cytology is usually nondiagnostic, often dominated by fresh blood 7.

-A variant of ABCs is the giant cell reparative granuloma which is usually seen in the tubular bones of the hands and feet as well as in the craniofacial skeleton.
+A variant of aneurysmal bone cysts is the giant cell reparative granuloma which is usually seen in the tubular bones of the hands and feet as well as in the craniofacial skeleton.
 Occasionally they are also seen in appendicular long bones where they are known as solid aneurysmal bone cysts.
 Histologically these two entities are identical 6.

 - lower limb: 40%